 Well there you have it, I thought, that asshole vignette has finally come home to roost.

 I don’t remember what happened next.
 I think I went home.
 I probably drove or maybe I took BART.
 I maybe relieved the sitter or maybe I went to a bar.
 I’m sure I called Randy, or maybe I just texted him.
 I honestly don’t know.
 But I do know I cried, for hours and hours and hours, without thinking, without really breathing.
 And I don’t remember much about what happened after that either.
 I can vaguely picture Randy and me sitting on our deck, holding onto each other, trying to make sense of what we’d learned, him interrogating me about what exactly the doctor said, me failing to communicate it coherently, both of us blaming our infertility on the fact that I insisted on going to the doctor alone.
 After that, I just came undone.
 I tried to keep breathing, keep parenting, keep showing up at work, for my people, for myself, but I was just going through the motions.
 I sank into a depression, and I drank heavily.
 Days or weeks passed, I don’t really know.
 I might have showered, I might have slept, but I can’t really say for sure.
 I don’t recall whether I laughed or even smiled about a single thing, but I feel like I probably didn’t.
-We had just finished contract negotiations on our first home together and we were buried in packing boxes, so I should have been ecstatic about this season of change.
+We had just finished contract negotiations on our house in Portland and we were buried in packing boxes, so I should have been ecstatic about this season of change.
 But I was blank.
 By the grace of god Randy and I had found our way back to equal footing, finally on the same page, and I was able to feel some comfort in his quiet and warm embrace, when just for a couple of minutes time might stand still so I could hold the catastrophic thoughts at bay, but then they would race back into my mind and I would be useless again, wholly consumed by mourning the life we had been building and the family we planned.

 Then the very next month I turned up pregnant.